Vanessa Bryant breaks silence on death of husband, Kobe, and daughter Gianna

 Vanessa Bryant had been silent since the deadly crash, but she changed her Instagram account from private back to public earlier Wednesday.
 She also updated the profile picture to a photo of Kobe Bryant smiling at Gianna, with her arms around her father's neck.

-The picture of the father and daughter was snapped at a game in Toronto in 2016, the same year Kobe Bryant retired from the NBA.
+The picture was snapped at a game in Toronto in 2016, the year Kobe Bryant retired from the NBA.